-- Mosquitoes infected with WNV have been detected in Philadelphia. - Through October, collect both serum and CSF for WNV IgM testing of patients who have unexplained encephalitis or meningitis. - Assess travel and outdoor activity history, and place testing for other arboviruses as needed.
+- Mosquitoes infected with WNV have been detected in Philadelphia. - Collect both serum and CSF for WNV IgM testing of patients presenting with unexplained encephalitis or meningitis through October. - Assess travel and outdoor activity history, and place testing for other arboviruses as needed.